itkin/angularfire-resource/README.md

   .factory('Message', function(FireResource, $firebase) {
     return FireResource($firebase.child('messages'), function(){
-      this.hasOne('user', { inverseOf: false }); // no message foreign key into the user model this.hasOne('conversation');
+      // define one sided association (ie here no message foreign key will be set into the user model) this.hasOne('user', { inverseOf: false });
+      this.hasOne('conversation');
     });
   })